A-Z of Thai Scams And Financial Annoyances

 Wife’s name (business or property)

 Thai laws mean that it is difficult for farangs to own a house or business premises without going through shaky and untested quasi legal channels.
 No problem, thinks the farang, I can put the house or business in the 'wife’s name'.
-Three things can result;
+Three

 a.
 She was a gold digger, and he is quickly out on his ear penniless as the assets are all in her name.